simdjson/simdjson/README.md

 [All our experiments are reproducible](https://github.com/simdjson/simdjson_experiments_vldb2019).

-You can go even faster with our new [On Demand API](https://github.com/simdjson/simdjson/blob/master/doc/ondemand.md).
+You can go beyond 4 GB/s with our new [On Demand API](https://github.com/simdjson/simdjson/blob/master/doc/ondemand.md).
-For NDJON files, checkout [our safe multithreaded parsing functions](https://github.com/simdjson/simdjson/blob/master/doc/parse_many.md).
+For NDJSON files, we can exceed 3 GB/s with [our  multithreaded parsing functions](https://github.com/simdjson/simdjson/blob/master/doc/parse_many.md).

 Real-world usage